 I like to experiment on the computer with the blocks and what it looks like made up different ways.
 With this block, the corners could be more valentine-like with hearts (like the top left image) and a hashtag center.
 Or maybe the center is surrounded by darker colors to set it off in contrast.
 Multi-colored blocks (lower left) have a different feel from monochromatic blocks that play with values of light and dark.

 Studying what happens with light and dark values is interesting when you have all these rectangles that continue across the block.
 You can have mid-range tones that suggest overlap and transparency, or sashing lines that stay solid and strong.
 Some look like woven plaid.
 Others are radiating light or dark from the centers.
 I love the different look and feel you can get from one block with this play of light and dark.
 Wouldn't it be fun do do a monochromatic quilt just exploring these light and dark relationships?

 If you want to make a block with a big fuzzy bumble bee, like the one above, look for the Painted Meadow collection in October.
 Painted Meadow has corals, red, greens, teals and pinks.
 Or use solids with a range of light and dark values.
 Or go completely scrappy with enough room in those squares for some good fussy cutting.
 Whatever you make, I hope it is fully blooming and glorious!
-Check out this link for the FREE pattern and please visit your local quilt shop to see if they have projects with these 18" blocks!
+Click the blue "download file" for the Full Bloom pattern jpeg.

 Visit the previous designer's blog posts and the future posts to see more 18" block fun!
 Here is the schedule and links to their blogs: